 Principal flautist Emily Skala had a history of posting conspiracy theories online.
 She wrote in a Facebook post that coronavirus was “created in a lab at UNC – yes, in North Carolina – and sold to a lab in Wuhan, China and then planted in the marketplace 300 yards away.”

-She has also retweeted posts questioning the safety of the coronavirus vaccine and the legitimacy of the US presidential election results, alongside retweets of the Baltimore Symphony Orchestra’s posts.
+She also retweeted posts questioning the safety of the coronavirus vaccine and the legitimacy of the US presidential election results, alongside retweets of the Baltimore Symphony Orchestra’s posts.

+Skala defended herself in a letter to The Baltimore Sun in March, saying she did not intend to cause any anger with her posts.
 “My posts are anti-narrative, anti-mainstream media and it’s causing cognitive dissonance.
 That’s what makes people angry,” she said.

 “I had posted information from what I understand to be peer-reviewed studies, independent journalists and licensed medical doctors who weren’t chosen to be presented on our mainstream channels, along with educational videos and charts,” Skala added.
 “These pieces contradict what we are being told through mass media.”